cs315-s24/cs315-s24.github.io/_assignments/project06.md

 layout: assignment
 due: 2024-04-22 23:59:59 -0800
 github_url: https://classroom.github.com/a/lF_TbEG-
-published: false
+published: true
 ---

 ## Due

 1. Submit all of the .dig files and .hex files required to run your processor implementation
 1. Submit a PDF for your Decoder spreadsheet
-1. Interactive grading will take place on Wed 4/25.
-You will sign up for a grading slot using the signup sheet link provided in Campuswire.
+1. Interactive grading will be scheduled on Wed 4/24.
+The signup link will be given in Campus Wire.

 ## Requirements